Bentroen/MinecraftAssets/README.md

 ### [`download_manifests.py`](download_manifests.py)

-This script downloads the `version_manifest.json` file from Mojang's servers, then downloads the manifests for all versions and saves it to the `manifest` folder.
+This script downloads the `version_manifest.json` file from Mojang's servers, then downloads the manifests for all versions and saves them to the `manifest` folder.

 ### [`list_asset_indexes.py`](list_asset_indexes.py)